MrBeee/roll/Readme.md

 #### 7	To Do

-- Improve handling of SPS data, and related interface with QGIS
+- Improve handling of SPS data, and related to this, the interface with QGIS
 - Make processing of Geometry & SPS data more robust
 - Create wizard for Marine towed-streamer geometry
 - Improve analysis capabilities